alexander-klump/iftp/README.md

 - **Anulova discretization** — equidistant time grid, quantile-based particle removal
 - **Quantile discretization** — non-equidistant time grid from quantile function
-- **Soft-killing IFPT** — weighted particles with soft killing rate on dyadic mesh
+- **Soft-killing IFPT** — equidistant time grid, weighted particles with soft killing (no hard removal)

-Plus particle system simulations (N-BMP and quantile thinning particle system) and an interactive Shiny application.
+Plus two particle system simulations:

+- **N-BMP** — N particles with Poisson branching events; worst particle (largest cost) removed and replaced by a copy of a random other particle
+- **Quantile thinning (QTPS)** — N particles on a quantile-derived time grid; worst particle permanently removed at each step, no replacement

+An interactive Shiny application is also included.

 ## Getting started